 Industry Analysis & Industry Trends

-As with numerous manufacturing industries in high labour cost countries such as Australia, the Natural Rubber Product Manufacturing industry is facing stiff competition from imports on the back of the strong Australian dollar.
-Local manufacturers are finding it increasingly difficult to compete on prices, much to the detriment of the industry.
-In addition to this, demand from major markets such as the Australian motor vehicle manufacturing industry is weakening and is therefore unable to offer much respite.
-Consequently, industry revenue is estimated to decline by an annualised 3.3% over the five years through 2012-13 to reach $843.1 million.
-Industry revenue is expected to grow at a marginal 0.7%... purchase to read more
+As with numerous manufacturing industries in Australia, the Natural Rubber Product Manufacturing industry is facing stiff competition from imports.
+Local manufacturers are finding it increasingly difficult to compete on prices.
+Meanwhile, demand from major markets such as the Motor Vehicle Manufacturing industry is weakening.
+Industry revenue is expected to decline at an annualised 0.5% over the five years through 2015-16.
+However, industry revenue is expected to grow by 0.9% over 2015-16, to reach $865.3 million.
+The current-year revenue increase is being driven by growth in export markets caused by depreciations in the Australian dollar.